bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 The [HTML minifier](http://kangax.github.io/html-minifier/) can remove these comments for us.

-There is a section in the options called "Remove comments".
+There is a section in the options called “Remove comments”.
 Check this to remove all comments from the file.

 ### Remove Legacy Tag Attributes